saimdev/Citizen-Complaint-Portal-Java-GUI/README.md

 This ucanaccess-5.0.1.jar is main library to connect your project with MS Access

+"You may also change the path of pictures used in Project"

 IF YOU ARE FACING ANY PROBLEM CONTACT ME:
 +923188334442
 sabbas486249@gmail.com